A Random Person Sent Me Money on Cash App: What to Do

 Wait and See

 The random person who sent you money on Cash App can request to have the transaction reversed on their end within a certain timeframe.
-That’s why it is best to not spend the money right away.
+Don’t spend the money right away.
 If you have already spent the cash, but the other user requests a transaction reversal, Cash App will withdraw the funds, potentially leaving your account with a negative balance.

 Related: Where Can I Load My Cash App Card?